 At night, your body should be winding down just like how the sun sets, to prepare for a new day ahead.
 By eating dinner, you’ll make your digestive system work overtime when it should be resting.
 If you eat heavy food, that’s double damage.

 In modern society, quitting dinner indeed requires a lot of self-discipline against temptations, plus perseverance to withstand social pressure.
 I totally understand this.
 Dinner engagements are a huge part of our lifestyles now, and it’s tiring to answer and sound sane when people ask why aren’t you eating the “normal amount of dinner”.
 But I’ll keep trying.
-For as many nights as possible on my trip to Bhutan this month, I skipped or ate a small portion of dinner.
+For as many nights as possible on my meditation retreat to Bhutan this month, I skipped or ate a very small portion of dinner.

 How to quit dinner safely